neondatabase/website/content/docs/extensions/extensions-intro.md

 <a href="https://www.postgresql.org/docs/16/seg.html" description="Implements the seg data type for storage and manipulation of line segments or floating-point intervals, useful for representing laboratory measurements" icon="app-store">seg</a>

-<a href="https://github.com/df7cb/postgresql-unit" description="Implements a data type for SI units, plus byte for storage, manipulation, and calculation of scientific units, enhancing Postgres capabilities for scientific data" icon="app-store">unit</a>
+<a href="https://github.com/df7cb/postgresql-unit" description="Implements a data type for SI units, plus byte, for storage, manipulation, and calculation of scientific units" icon="app-store">unit</a>

 </DetailIconCards>